Altamasios/Pharmacy-Mangment-System/README.md

  </table>

-## How to start the project

-1) Downloard/clone the Contributor branch of the repository
 2) Open terminal/command prompt
 3) cd (change directory) in to the project folder
 4) Run `npm install` in your terminal